COURSE GUIDE 2026

 PGHS has dedicated arts spaces to enable students to learn in purpose built environments.
 The Performing Arts facility includes a state of the art theatre, music classroom and practice rooms, a dance theatre and second dance teaching space.
 Visual art, Visual design, Creative Arts and Media art teaching areas are in an open space environment with access to practical spaces and computer labs.

-Our curriculum is based on the South Australian Curriculum and SACE with an emphasis on developing the capabilities and dispositions.
-Learners develop skills in the various arts forms and present their work using individual creative expressions.
-There are many opportunities to create work for a purpose, perform publicly and exhibit their artwork.
+Our curriculum is based on the South Australian Curriculum and SACE with an emphasis on developing capabilities and dispositions.
+Learners develop skills in various arts forms and present their work using individual creative expressions.
+There are many opportunities to create work for a purpose, perform publicly and exhibit learner artwork.

-The arts spark imagination and curiosity giving learners opportunities for self-expression and inspiring them to think, act and communicate creatively.
+The Arts spark imagination and curiosity, providing learners opportunities for self-expression and inspiring them to think, act and communicate creatively.
 All arts subjects prepare learners for the 21st century with transferable skills, critical and creative thinking, problem solving, teamwork and collaboration skills and the confidence to express themselves.

 Benefits of Studying this Subject: